SuperbTUM/GloVe-GPU/README.md

 In this case, in addition to what we should have done in the first step, we need to make full use of shared memory to do reduction since there is a Softmax operation.
 The core implementation will focus on parallelization of forward and back propagation of the network.

 Overall, the project will concentrate on matrix-to-matrix calculation, matrix-to-vector calculation, reduction, and etc. The project will also try to figure out how to minimize running time by reducing memory transfer frequency.

+# Results

+We have achieved acceleration of naive GloVe representation.
+With Cublas and streams, the training time is 0.81 seconds for 25 epochs, compared with 56 seconds in numpy implementation with same number of epochs.

+We also have achieved acceleration of neural network version of GloVe.
+The inference time is 15.62 seconds on average. compared with 38 seconds in numpy implementation.

+# Contact us

+Mingzhe: mh4116@columbia.edu